What should we bring ?

 It’s different depending on which voyage you’re on.
-Everything she cooks is homemade and uses local produce wherever possible.
+Everything she cooks is homemade and uses local organic produce wherever possible.
 If you’re on a Sailing Voyage cruising around the West Country or Brittany then it’s things like seafood pasta, fresh fish pie, beautiful salads, roasted veggies, curries, roasts, quiches and pizzas.
 Nice puds and little starter tapas with an aperitif.
-If your’re sailing as cargo crew then you do a lot of the cooking and preparing food yourself.
-On these trips it’s easy to eat at sea food, big pots of stews, curries, soups. baked spuds and pasta.
+If your’re sailing as cargo crew then it’s easy to eat at sea food, big pots of stews, curries, soups. baked spuds and pasta.
 We always love our veg, so there’s always plenty.
 If we are in France it’s baguette and cheese for lunch and lots of salads!
 We are not a restaurant, food onboard is simple, healthy and tasty.

 Can we have showers everyday ?

 No you can’t.
 This is a sailing ship not a cruise ship.
 If you want to be that clean then don’t come.
-We have a lovely hot shower and we tend to offer you a maximum of two 3 minute showers a week.
+We tend to use the showers ashore, we only use the shower onboard if we cannot get showers ashore.
 Plenty of seawater to jump into though.
 We always find showers ashore when we are in the Isles of Scilly and in the French ports.
 Bring biodegradable wet wipes to keep clean.